neo3072/DS-AI-ML-Resources/Data Science Software, Libraries, Packages, and APIs.md

 - Notebooks
     + [Jupyter notebook](http://jupyter-notebook.readthedocs.io/en/latest/) - A web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text
     + [Jupyter notebook extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) - A collection of various notebook extensions for Jupyter
+    + [Mode Analytics](https://about.modeanalytics.com/) - A SQL editor, Python notebook, and visualization builder, all rolled into one.
     + [Apache Zeppelin](https://zeppelin.apache.org/) - A web-based notebook that enables interactive data analytics.
     + [Beaker](http://beakernotebook.com/index) - A notebook-style development environment for working interactively with large and complex datasets.
     + [R Markdown](https://cran.r-project.org/web/packages/rmarkdown/index.html) - Convert R Markdown documents into a variety of formats